stevana/deterministic-scheduler/README-unprocessed.md

    will be preserved.

 2. Currently random interleavings are checked, but we could also imagine enumerating all interleavings up to some depth.
-This would be more inline with what model checkers do.
+This would be more in line with what model checkers do.
 Perhaps [SmallCheck](https://github.com/Bodigrim/smallcheck) could be used for this?
    It would also be interesting to compare this approach to what the